FanaticJK/CI-Ion-auth-Hmvc--material-design/readme.rst

 Username: admin@admin.com
 Password: password

-update details of configuration and system soon
+update details of configuration and system will soon be available